semanticdata/mabuya/.github/ISSUE_TEMPLATE/actionable-item.md

----
 name: Actionable Item
-about: 'An actionable item has been identified.'
+about: An actionable item has been identified.
 title: ''
-labels: ''
+labels: actionable
-assignees: 'semanticdata'
+assignees: semanticdata

 ---

-**Describe the actionable item**
+**Description of the actionable item**

-A clear and concise description of what the actionable item is.
+Describe the actionable item here.

-**Steps To Follow?**
+**Steps to follow**

-Are there any obvious steps to follow?
+1. Are there any obvious steps to follow?

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+2. If so, please list them here:

 **Expected outcome**

-A clear and concise description of what your expected outcome is.
+What is the expected outcome of following the steps above?

 **Additional context**

-Add any other context about the actionable item.
+Add any other context about the actionable item here.